 The rise of smartphones and other mobile devices has increased the volume of data flowing through telecom operators’ networks.
-It is necessary that the telecom companies process, store, and extract insights from the data available.
+It is necessary that telecom companies process, store, and extract insights from the data available.
 Big Data analytics can help them increase effectiveness by optimizing the network, enhancing customer experience, and improving security.
 Research has shown that using Big Data in telecom companies can truly be substantial.

 The importance of Big Data